GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Success Criteria

-- You have selected a subset of metrics as SLIs for your app.
+- You have selected SLIs for your app.
 - You have crafted 2 SLOs for the **Movie Guru** app.
 Each SLO includes the following components, demonstrating a comprehensive understanding of how to define and measure service level objectives:
   - **Objective:** A clear statement of the reliability target for a specific user journey or feature.
 The value has to have a good business reason behind it.
   - **Time window:** The period over which the SLI is measured (e.g., 30-day rolling window).